Strategic Hiring under Algorithmic Monoculture: Equilibrium Convergence

+These results show that discretizing the strategy space yields well-behaved best response dynamics: the process always converges, and the resulting equilibria approximate those of the continuous game arbitrarily well.
 However, \cref{thm:congestion} does not specify how many iterations this process will take.
-Next, we establish a stronger result that holds under mild assumptions, where we show that a simpler set of best response dynamics where each firm only takes one turn, will converge to an NE.
+We address this in the next result where we show that a simpler set of best response dynamics where each firm only takes one turn, will converge to an NE, under mild assumptions.

-\textbf{One-turn best response.} We define the \textit{one-turn best response} dynamics to be the following.
+\paragraph{One-turn best response.} We define the \textit{one-turn best response} dynamics to be the following.
 Sequentially, each firm takes one turn to decide their action, starting with firm 1 and ending with firm $n$.
 On its turn, firm $i$ selects the action that maximizes its payoff, assuming the actions of firms 1 to $i-1$ are fixed, and treating itself as the last firm to act.
 In other words, firm $i$ optimizes its action under the assumption that no subsequent firm will adjust its behavior in response to its choice.
 This process continues until all $n$ firms have taken their turn.